New Article · Farm to Furnace: How Coconut Shells Move Across Tamil Nadu, Kerala, and Karnataka · Read Now →

 Real partners.

-A commercial plant is running.
+A commercial plant has been in production and sales since June 2026.
 India's largest steelmaker has confirmed a trial.
-The awards are on the wall.
+A global activated carbon manufacturer has issued a Letter of Intent.
 These are the facts on the ground — not forecasts.

 Confirmed Demand